-Using this Plan
+Using this Plan:

 This Action Plan is a three-year roadmap for addressing homelessness in California.
-It is designed to serve as a tool the Council will use to organize and assess its investments, ensuring that efforts are strategic, measurable, and aligned with the our shared vision of preventing and ending homelessness.
+It is designed to serve as a tool for the Council to organize and assess its investments, ensuring that efforts are strategic, measurable, and aligned with the Council's shared vision of preventing and ending homelessness.

-The Plan opens with the Council's Vision, ensuring alignment among Council departments and agencies toward a shared end goal.
-The Guiding Principles outline best practices critical to achieving this vision that Council members are committed to, while the Action Plan Goals set measurable targets to drive outcomes and assess our progress.
+The Plan begins with the Council's Vision, ensuring alignment among Council departments and agencies toward a shared goal.
+The Guiding Principles outline best practices critical to achieving this vision, while the Action Plan Goals set measurable targets to drive outcomes and assess progress.

-The Strategic Investments section highlights state funding sources contributing to these goals, and the five Action Areas detail actionable steps departments and agencies will take to enhance the homelessness response system over the next three years.
-Each Action Area includes a Racial Equity Framework that can help guide the development and implementation of the state's work, ensuring it centers equity.
+The Strategic Investments section highlights state funding sources contributing to these goals, and the five Action Areas detail actionable steps departments and agencies will take to enhance the homelessness response system.
+Each Action Area includes a racial equity framework, guiding the development and implementation of programs to address racial disparities.
 The Implementation Plan outlines steps for executing the Action Plan, including annual performance measurement.

-Finally, the appendices provide additional details on Cal ICH's work, the development of this Plan, and a glossary of acronyms.
+Finally, the appendices provide additional details on Cal ICH's work, Plan development, and an acronym glossary.

-By outlining its coordinated strategies and clear performance metrics, the Plan demonstrates the level of coordination and collaboration required to effectively address homelessness and provides insight into the state's efforts to do so.
-The Council also hopes this plan is utilized by local jurisdictions and external partners to ensure coordination in the work to prevent and end homelessness goes beyond state partners.
+By outlining its coordinated strategies and clear performance metrics, the Plan demonstrates the level of coordination and collaboration required to effectively address this complex issue and provides insight into the state's efforts to do so.
+We hope this plan is also utilized by local jurisdictions and external partners in their work to prevent and end homelessness to ensure coordination goes beyond state partners.